DIRDEM

 Government plans compulsory fingerprinting of school children

-Aid budget to increase sharply despite severe cuts to domestic spending
+Aid budget to increase sharply despite severe cuts to domestic

 New energy policies may cost up to £300 billion over next 10 years